functorz-tech/momen_doc/ui-design/design/components/Custom View.md

 View components in Momen are versatile tools that find their utility in various scenarios:

-1. Creating Wholes with Specific Layouts: Use view components to group multiple elements together and apply a specific layout or style to the entire group.
+1. Creating a Section with Specific Layouts: Use view components to group multiple elements together and apply a specific layout or style to the entire group.
 This eliminates the need for nesting view components outside each element.
 2. Horizontal Scrolling: When you need a web area to scroll horizontally, view components come in handy.
 3. Vertical Scrolling: Similarly, view components are useful when you want an area of the web to scroll vertically.
 4. Divider Lines: View components can be employed to create divider lines, adding structure to your design.